What is peer-to-peer fundraising? How is it different than crowdfunding? How does it work?

 We don’t want to blow your minds with too much information, but there are actually different types of peer-to-peer campaigns.

-Event-based: These are peer-to-peer campaigns built around an event hosted by your nonprofit.
+These are peer-to-peer campaigns built around an event hosted by your nonprofit.
 Some examples would be charity walks, marathons, galas, fashion shows, and so on.
-Planned Parenthood of New York City’s team page for the TD Five Boro Bike Tour is a great example of an event-based peer-to-peer campaign.
+Go Endurance’s Ironman 70.3 Michigan campaign uses the IRONMAN 70.3 MICHIGAN racing event as an opportunity to raise funds, bring awareness, and be active in the community.
+This a great example of an event-based peer-to-peer campaign.

 As you can see, there are lots of ways to run a peer-to-peer campaign!
 The different kinds of campaigns we’ve seen at Mightycause are as diverse as the nonprofits that use our platform.